particlesmoke/colloquium/README.md

 ## Server
 The server is written in node.
 The video streams do not go through the server, Colloquium relies on peer to peer webrtc connections.
-Server stores data in runtime memory, there is not database as of yet.
+Server stores user data in a mongoDB instance.
 The following data is available with the server
 * Generated rooms, their occupants and who are in the call in that room
 * Users, their names, their status (online, incall, inroom, offline), the room they are in (if they are in) their hashed passwords and their push subscription